vadimkantorov/contextlocnet/README.md

 To make the images: `make`

-To update the project website: `make deploy`
+To update the project website: `make view`